SERVICES

 Choose something unrelated to veterinary medicine or animals.

-Do not allow your life to revolve around a single component.
+Do not allow your life to revolve around a single component or person.

 Learn new things and meet new people.